Stacked-Org/stacked-docs/docs/tooling/stacked-cli.md

 stacked create bottom_sheet alert
 ```

-This will create a new BottomSheet called `AlertSheet` in the `ui/bottom_sheets` folder.
-This will also add the value to BottomSheetType enum, as well as add the SheetBuilder to the available builders in `ui/setup/setup_bottom_sheet_ui.dart` file.
+This will create a new BottomSheet called `AlertSheet` in the `ui/bottom_sheets` folder and add it to the dependencies in the `app.dart` file.
+By default, this will also create a SheetModel and the unit test file.
+If you only want a BottomSheet without a model and their test you just need to pass the flag `--no-model` to the command.

 ### Add a New Dialog